google/WebFundamentals/src/content/en/fundamentals/push-notifications/faq.md

 you only need to worry about an FCM Token (a string).
 - Using the tokens for each user, you can use the proprietary FCM API to trigger push messages.
 This API doesn't require encrypting payloads.
-You can send a plain test payload in a POST request body.
+You can send a plain text payload in a POST request body.
 - FCM's proprietary API supports custom features, for example [FCM Topics](https://firebase.google.com/docs/cloud-messaging/android/topic-messaging) (It works on the web too, though it's poorly documented).
-- Finally FCM supports Android, iOS and web, so for some teams it is easier to work with in existing projects.
+- Finally, FCM supports Android, iOS and web, so for some teams it is easier to work with in existing projects.

 This uses web push behind the scenes, but its goal is to abstract it away.

-Like I said in the previous question, if you consider web push as just a browser and push service, then you can consider the Messaging SDK in Firebase as a library to simplify implementing web push.
+Like I said in the previous question, if you consider web push as just a browser and a push service, then you can consider the Messaging SDK in Firebase as a library to simplify implementing web push.